-Please follow the instructions carefully and be aware of the deadline to submit your ballot.
-The deadline information for your state will be in the Instructions that print out with your completed FWAB.
-Please be sure to allow enough time for your FWAB to get back to the US!
+The FWAB is a ballot--please be sure to follow the instructions carefully!
+And be aware of the deadline to submit your ballot.
+The deadline information for your state will be in the Instructions that print out with your completed FWAB (Backup Ballot).
+Please be sure to allow enough time for your FWAB (Backup Ballot) to get back to the US!